Tax-Free Retirement

 Are We Due for a Tax Hike?

 Many Americans believe taxes will continue to rise in the years ahead.
-Despite the popular belief that we are paying more taxes now than ever before, the reality is we currently enjoy the second lowest tax rates in U.S. history.
+Despite the widespread belief that we are paying more taxes now than ever before, the reality is we currently enjoy the second-lowest tax rates in U.S. history.

-A confusion among many taxpayers is knowing the difference between a “marginal” tax rate and an “effective” tax rate.
+Many taxpayers are confused about the difference between a “marginal” tax rate and an “effective” tax rate.
 To put it simply, the difference is your “marginal” tax rate refers to your tax bracket while your “effective” tax rate refers to your actual tax percentage liability.

-For example, two individuals may be in the same 24% tax bracket (marginal rate) but one may only have a tax liability of 15.2% while the other has a tax liability of 22% (effective rate) based on their respective individual earnings.
-This confusion can unfortunately lead to some poor planning decisions, especially when it comes to investing in retirement.
-Overestimating one’s true tax rate is a common mistake.
+For example, two individuals may be in the same 24% tax bracket (marginal rate), but one may only have a tax liability of 15.2%.
+In contrast, the other has a tax liability of 22% (effective rate) based on their respective individual earnings.
+Unfortunately, this confusion can lead to poor planning decisions, primarily when investing in retirement.
+Overestimating one’s actual tax rate is a common mistake.

 People today are more concerned than ever before about outliving their money.
 However, people also need to consider that as we age, there is less time to recover from losses, including market plunges.

-With all the bumps in the road through your retirement years, it is vital that you map out a retirement strategy.
+With all the bumps in the road through your retirement years, you must map out a retirement strategy.
 A proper retirement income plan should include multiple sources of retirement income.
 At least one of those income sources should be non-taxable.
-This allows a retiree to coordinate various retirement income streams and overall minimize (or even eliminate) taxation of that income.
+This allows a retiree to coordinate various retirement income streams and minimize (or even eliminate) income taxation.

 Small Business Owners: Utilizing Tax-free Strategies

-Small business owners, specifically, are often uninsured or grossly underinsured regarding life insurance.
+Small business owners are often uninsured or grossly underinsured regarding life insurance.
 Why?
 There are many reasons, but it’s usually because of tight cash flow in the business and because some financial professionals are just not aware of the unique needs of business owners.

-As a business owner, you have the option to offer classic retirement plans such as SEP-IRAs, 401(k)s or Solo-401(k)s.
+As a business owner, you can offer classic retirement plans such as SEP-IRAs, 401(k)s, or Solo-401(k)s.
 But what if there is a better option?
 Maybe even a tax-free option?
-There is no limit to how much you can contribute and as your business needs change you may be able to access your money as needed in the form of tax-free loans.
+There is no limit to how much you can contribute, and as your business needs change, you may be able to access your money as needed in the form of tax-free loans.

 What do you plan to do with your business when you retire?
-Many small business owners today are planning on selling their business when they retire but are unsure what to do with some of the cash they receive from the proceeds of a sale.
-There is a tax-free strategy available that permits that business owner to deposit the proceeds of the sale into in income tax free “bucket.”
+Many small business owners today plan to sell their businesses when they retire but are unsure what to do with some of the cash they receive from the sale proceeds.
+There is a tax-free strategy available that permits that business owner to deposit the proceeds of the sale into an income tax-free “bucket.”

 Intrigued?
-Be sure to contact your local retirement distribution expert to discuss how this strategy could be great for you and your business.
-Everyone’s needs and situations are different but a simple review of your personal goals and/or business needs is a FREE service offered by America’s Tax Solutions® professionals and member affiliates.
+Contact your local retirement distribution expert to discuss how this strategy could benefit you and your business.
+Everyone’s needs and situations differ, but a simple review of your personal goals and/or business needs is a FREE service offered by America’s Tax Solutions® professionals and member affiliates.
 A tax-free strategy component may be what your overall plan is missing.

 • Flexibility